freemanpeterson/SWIFTPowershell/README.md

 ####

 SWISPowershell is a good module and resource frendly.
 However, sometimes it just not as easy as running a simple cmdlet.
 This module is designed to make system administration easier.
-I plan to add in functionality as time goes on.

 Prerequisites:
 + Install git (https://git-scm.com/download/win)
 + Install SWISPowerShell (https://www.powershellgallery.com/packages/SwisPowerShell/2.3.0.108)